auntyellow/math/pascal.md

 #### Pascal's theorem

-[Here](projective/pascal-h.py) we change all Cartesian to homogeneous from Step 2 to avoid fraction calculations.
+[Here](projective/pascal-h.py) we change all Cartesian to homogeneous from Eq.
+1 to avoid fraction calculations.

 #### Brianchon's theorem